 For children with Prader-Willi Syndrome and intellectual disabilities, Latham School provides a safe healing environment, a vibrant atmosphere, and a dedicated staff.
 The Children’s Program provides supervision, therapy, special education services, and vocational opportunities.
 We focus on highly individualized treatment that supports both the student and the family.

-Students live on our Brewster campus or in a group home near campus.
-Our residential settings are near beaches, nature trails and bike paths.
-Our residential staff provides 24-hour care and supervision in a therapeutic and structured environment.
-Students build confidence and have many opportunities for increased independence as they learn the skills that will help them live as active participants in their communities.
+Students live on our Brewster campus or near campus.
+Residential staff provides 24-hour care and supervision in a therapeutic and structured environment.
+Students build confidence and have many opportunities for increased independence as they learn the skills that will help them live as active participants in their communities

 Our multidisciplinary professional team develops a comprehensive Individual Educational Program (IEP) for each student.
 These plans are based on a thorough review of the student’s medical, social, and family history, and on assessments of the student’s medical, psychological, educational, and vocational needs.
-We then update each plan quarterly based on the student’s progress and changing needs.
+Plans are updated quarterly based on the student’s progress and changing needs.

 Educational & Vocational Programs

-As always, we emphasize individual programs designed for each student.
-Our students learn in small classes, with plenty of one-on-one tutoring and counseling.
+Our students learn in small classes, with one-on-one tutoring and counseling.
 Our program and facilities are geared towards helping students develop job skills, learn to work and live together, explore the world, and love all kinds of learning.
 Our vocational specialists act as job coaches as they help students learn job skills and find employment.